-- § Class I, which will consist of , whose terms will expire at our annual meeting of stockholders to be held in 2016; - S Class II, which will consist of , whose terms will expire at our annual meeting of stockholders to be held in 2017; and - § Class III, which will consist of , whose terms will expire at our annual meeting of stockholders to be held in 2018.
+- § Class I, which will consist of Mr. Kousky and Dr. Bisgaier, whose terms will expire at our annual meeting of stockholders to be held in 2017; - S Class II, which will consist of Dr. Gullans and Mr. Hawryluk, whose terms will expire at our annual meeting of stockholders to be held in 2018; and - § Class III, which will consist of Mr. Lichtinger, Ms. Sooch and Mr. Sassine, whose terms will expire at our annual meeting of stockholders to be held in 2019.

 Each director's term continues until the election and qualification of his successor, or his earlier death, resignation, or removal.
-Our amended and restated certificate of incorporation and amended and restated bylaws, which will be in effect immediately prior to the consummation of this offering, will authorize only our board of directors to fill vacancies on our board of directors.
+Our amended and restated certificate of incorporation and amended and restated bylaws, which will be in effect immediately prior to the consummation of this offering, will authorize only our board of directors to fill vacancies on our board of directors unless the board determines that such vacancies shall be filled by stockholders.
 Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 This classification of our board of directors may have the effect of delaying or preventing changes in control of our company.
 See "Description of Capital Stock - Anti-Takeover Provisions."